modifyhq/readme-example/README.md

 Changes to files on a workspace branch are saved to your working copy in Modify's database.

-To commit changes to Git, click the repository's Commit button, add a commit message and select the files you want to commit.
+To commit changes to Git, click the repository's Commit button, select the files you want to commit and add a commit message.

 In Git terms, this operation stages, commits and pushes to your repository all in one.